-For example, an enemy attacked the player and scored a hit causing some damage, which in turns decreases the player’s hit points (HP).
-The relevant information for this action is: when it was executed (time, turn, or combat round), who executed it (in this case, the enemy), why it was executed (was it a special attack used because his HP was low, or a normal attack?), who this action affected (in this case, the player), and the consequences of this action (decreased the player’s HP).
+For example, assume that an enemy attacked the player and scored a hit causing some damage, which in turns decreases the player’s hit points (HP).
+The relevant pieces of information for this action are: when it was executed (time, turn, or combat round), who executed it (in this case, the enemy), why it was executed (was it a special attack used because his HP was low, or a normal attack?), who this action affected (in this case, the player), and the consequences of this action (decreased the player’s HP).
 If the action affects more than one character, then it is important to record all entities involved and how the action affected each one.
 For example, suppose that the attack action was actually a buffing attack, which provides a boost to the enemy’s allies and does damage to the target.
-In this case, aside from recording the inflicted damage, it should also be recorded the buff received by the enemy’s allies.
+In this case, aside from recording the inflicted damage, it should also record the buff received by the enemy’s allies.

 Events also work in a similar way as actions, with the difference in who triggered them, since events are not necessary tied to persons.
-For objects, its name, type, location, importance and the events that are generated by it can also be stored to aid in the construction of the graph.
+For objects, its name, type, location, importance, and the events that are generated by it can also be stored to aid in the construction of the graph.
 Lastly, agents can have their names, attributes, goals, and current location recorded.
 The information collected during the game is used for the generation of the game flow log, which in turn is used for generating the provenance graph.
 In other words, the information collected throughout the game session is the information displayed by the provenance graph for analysis.
-Thus, it is recommended to store relevant data.
-The way of measuring relevance varies from game to games but ideally it is any information that can be used to aid during analysis process.
+Thus, all relevant data should be registered, preferentially at fine grain.
+The way of measuring relevance varies from game to game, but ideally it is any information that can be used to aid the analysis process.

 Provenance Visualization

-The purpose of collecting information during a game session is to be able to generate a provenance graph to aid the developer to analyze and infer the reasons of the outcome.
-In this paper we introduce a provenance visualization tool named Proof Viewer (Provenance Flow Viewer), which is based on JUNG [17] and allows detailed analysis of generated game flow log through a graph.
-A game using the provenance in games framework is able to generate a game flow log that can be analyzed by Proof Viewer.
+The purpose of collecting information during a game session is to be able to generate a provenance graph to aid the developer to analyze and infer the reasons of the outcomes.
+In this paper we introduce a provenance visualization tool named Proof Viewer (Provenance Flow Viewer), which is based on JUNG [17] and allows detailed analysis of a previously gathered game flow log through a graph.
+A game using the provenance in games conceptual framework is able to generate a game flow log that can be analyzed by Proof Viewer.
 Fig. 2 illustrates the relationships between the game, using the framework, and Proof Viewer.

 Fig. 2.
-Relationships between a game using provenance in games framework, generating the game flow log, and the Proof Viewer, which uses the game flow log to generate the graph.
+Relationships between a game using provenance in games conceptual framework, generating the game flow log, and the Proof Viewer, which uses the game flow log to generate the provenance graph.

 First, the game flow log, which contains game events, is processed and used to generate a provenance graph for analysis.
 After that, our tool creates the graph’s edges and vertices following a defined set of rules to build the provenance graph.
-This graph is a representation of the game flow log and is available for the developer to interact and analyze, reaching events and causes about how events occurred during the game and how they influenced other events.
+This graph is a representation of the game flow log and is available for the developer to interact and analyze, reaching events and causes about how events occurred during the game, and how they influenced other events.
 It is also possible to manipulate the graph by omitting facts and collapsing chains of action for a better understanding and visualization experience.
 No information is lost in this process, so the user can undo any changes made during analysis.